 By now, you are ready to get your warehouse project rolling.
 Many factors influence the costs of warehouses, but the common factor is the ever-increasing demand for industrial space.
-Other factors affecting cost include the location and size of your warehouse.
+Other factors affecting the cost include the location and size of your warehouse.

 There are many dimensions and design types that you can consider depending on your intended use and budget.
 The inventory methods you apply will also depend on the kind of warehouse you settle for.
-The type of warehouse you choose also influences the future service costs.
+The type of warehouse you choose also influences future service costs.
 Always consult a cost expert before starting your project to get the best possible quotations.